codewithkyle/Marmot/docs/cli.md

 ## `marmot batch`

-Render many PDFs from one package and a JSONL records file.
+Render many PDFs or PNGs from one package and a JSONL records file.

 ```bash
 marmot batch [OPTIONS] <package> <records> --output-dir <dir> --output-name <template>